PokerStars chairman to pay $50 million to resolve U.S. case

-NEW YORK (Reuters) - The chairman of PokerStars has agreed to pay $50 million to resolve forfeiture demands by the U.S. government connected to a money laundering lawsuit the online gambling company settled last year, according to court documents.
+NEW YORK (Reuters) - The chairman of PokerStars has agreed to pay $50 million to resolve forfeiture demands by the U.S. government connected to a money laundering lawsuit the online gambling company settled last year, court documents said.

 Scheinberg, who had disputed that the money was subject to forfeiture, agreed to the settlement as he “wishes to fully and finally resolve this matter,” the order said.